“Diversity, equity, and inclusion is all about bringing humanity into the workplace.”

 Read more: Dive In 2021 registration is now open

 Since the first ever Dive In festival in 2015, the insurance industry has made great strides with DE&I, moving steadily from awareness to action across more and more areas of diversity.
 Allyship has been, and will continue to be, key to this progression, according to Fagnilli.

 “Allyship plays a key role in DE&I,” she said.
-“If we don’t listen, if we don’t lean in, if we don’t understand and start championing each other, or give people a voice who, historically, may not have had a voice or a seat at the table, then we’re going to miss the opportunity to develop successful and sustainable organizations for the future.
-Insurance organizations are social enterprises; DE&I is at the core of who we are, but it’s a work in progress.
-We all have work to do, personally and as organizations, and I cannot wait for Dive In because I know we’re going to share best practices across the board, we’re going to learn, connect, and come together to build a better industry for everyone.”
+“If we don’t listen, if we don’t lean in, if we don’t understand and start championing each other, or give people a voice who, historically, may not have had a voice or a seat at the table, then we’re going to miss the opportunity to develop successful and sustainable organisations for the future.
+Insurance organisations are social enterprises; DE&I is at the core of who we are, but it’s a work in progress.
+We all have work to do, personally and as organisations, and I cannot wait for Dive In because I know we’re going to share best practices across the board, we’re going to learn, connect, and come together to build a better industry for everyone.”